 “You can see the animals up-close that you normally couldn’t,” says Diana Roggenbuck of Bearizona.
 “We rescue about 50 percent of our animals and give them homes when they no longer can live in the wild.
 It’s about education and fun.”

-Afterwards, stroll Fort Bearizona Walking Area that includes a raptor program and barnyard petting zoo.
+Afterwards, stroll Fort Bearizona Walking Area that includes smaller animals, grizzly bears, jaguars and daily animal encounters.
 In the Canyonlands Restaurant, you’ll find canyon walls, ancient-looking ruins and soaring wood-carved eagles.

 “It’s an attraction on its own,” says Roggenbuck who adds there are great views of the jaguar enclosure from the restaurant.